On this page:

 This video podcast provides guidance for insolvency practitioners and AFSA stakeholders in relation to advertising of debt agreements.

-In this podcast, Neil Unantenne, Senior Inspector in AFSA’s Regulation and Enforcement division, provides a comprehensive overview of the revised Inspector General Practice Guideline 1.
+In this podcast, Neil Unantenne, Senior Inspector in AFSA’s Enforcement and Practitioner Supervision division, provides a comprehensive overview of the revised Inspector General Practice Guideline 1.

 The changes made to IGPG 1 in 2016 were in response to AFSA’s concerns based on regular monitoring, investigation of complaints and tip-offs from stakeholders.